Terms and Conditions of Trading

 - They should not expose themselves or others to unnecessary risks.

 We are an equal opportunity employer.
 Applicants will not be recruited if thought not to be capable to undertake the work available.
 Experience, competence, formal qualifications and certification as required will need to be confirmed.

-Safety-Information & training
+Safety-Information & Training

 All employees will be informed of safety measures taken to control risks during work.
 Hazards will be identified, and where possible removed.
 Where it is not possible to remove the hazard, the hazard will be controlled.
 Safety information and associated control measures relating to any hazardous substances used will be given to employees.
 Safety information will be given during training and at meetings arranged in each area.
 Feedback on safety points are encouraged and should be passed to the supervisor.
 All employees are expected to perform their task in accordance with the information and training provided.

 No one will be allowed to work unless equipped with all essential protective clothing for the particular operation.
 Essential protective clothing will be expected to be supplied by all contractors so that work may be carried out safely and efficiently.
 Defects in protective clothing should be reported to their supervisors and damaged clothing replaced.
-Employees of Roadhouse Productions Ltd. will be supplied with essential safety equipment such as hard hats and disposable gloves.
+Employees of RB Vernon Ltd. will be supplied with essential safety equipment such as hard hats and disposable gloves.
 Other safety equipment such as protective footwear and waterproofs must be provided by the employee if needed.